 If you mean the old Windows Mobile 6.5, that is an obsolete OS that no one puts on new devices anymore.
 The "successor" to that OS is Windows Phone 7.
 It is not nearly as popular as iOS or Android, so I don't know why anyone would bother with it at this stage.
 And although I have developed for Windows Mobile, I really don't know anything about Windows Phone 7 other than it is completely different from WM and iOS.

 Since an not aware with vb.net programming language, would it be possible to make a cross platform development for my app.
-I need a very simple and straight answer on this..:(

 Since an not aware with vb.net programming language, would it be possible to make a cross platform development for my app.
-I need a very simple and straight answer on this..:(

 If you want the simple answer, it's definitely "no".